Márcio Canella

 Márcio Correia de Oliveira, better known as Márcio Canella (born 25 June 1977), is a Brazilian politician serving as mayor of Belford Roxo since 2025.
 From 2015 to 2024, he was a member of the Legislative Assembly of Rio de Janeiro.

+He was arrested in July 07 2026 after Federal Police find a rifle in the car of a Senate candidate.